pedrogrullada/pf2e-trigger-trove/README.md

 6. From here, you can start working on the module inside Foundry.
 You'll want to add your items to the Auxiliary Items compendium.
 7. Make sure your items are properly linked in your triggers.
 8. Run `npm run extractPacks` to extract the changes you made in Foundry into your cloned repo.
+9. If your item was created in pf2e and it's meant to be cross-compatible by using an anachronism module, duplicate the item and add it to sf2e's auxiliary items pack, making the necessary adjustments (switching its system and version propertes for the ones corresponding to sf2e, and switching flags such as `flags.pf2e` for `flags.sf2e`; and making sure you're using a valid image).
+If your item was created in sf2e, it is the same process but reversed.
+  9a.
+This is just an interim solution until I figure out a way to be smarter about this!
-9. Commit and push the items you added, then create a PR with both your trigger and item updates.
+10. Commit and push the items you added, then create a PR with both your trigger and item updates.

+### Adding Macros
+The Execute Event node is such that there's a lot of possibilities for automations that can be triggered by the user, such as the existing Vitality Network implementation.
+If you're handy with macros and want to contribute to or improve the module's macros, feel free!
+As for extracting the Foundry macros, you can follow the instructions for [Adding Auxiliary Items.](#adding-auxiliary-items), extracting your macro instead.
+Just make sure to make them usable via this module's API for ease of providing updates

 ### Triggers Style Guide
 Here are some guidelines to keep some level of consistency and curation in the module.
-- Name your triggers `Name of Ability (Trigger Type)`.
-If there's multiple triggers with the same name and type, you can be a bit more specific.
+- Name your trigger after the rule it's handling, following [Chicago Title Case](https://capitalizemytitle.com/style/chicago).
+If for some reason there need to be multiple triggers handling the same rule, you can use parentheticals to be more specific.
-- Check the module's subtriggers to see if you can use one of them to save yourself some work.
-- For now, prefer the `Send Item to Chat` node over `Roll Save` for abilities such as Intense Heat and Stench.
+- Use `Check Rolled` rather than `Roll Save` for abilities that need a player to roll such as Intense Heat and Stench.
+It's my philosophy with this module that players should be rolling their own dice.
-  - If PF2e Toolbelt's Target Helper feature is enabled, the target will be the triggering creature by default, which is quite handy and preferable to auto-rolling saves, in my opinion.
-- Sort your trigger in the proper folder, creating a new one, if there's no folder that fits your trigger.
+- Sort your trigger in the proper folder, creating a new one if there's no folder that fits your trigger.
+- Write a description for your trigger, add it to `en.json`, and reference it via `@Localize[TRIGGERTROVE.FOO.BAR]` in your trigger's description field.
+  - The description should be written in present tense imperative mood (When A happens, if B and C, then roll X damage, add Y condition, remove Z effect).
+  - The first mention of the rule you're automating should be bolded.
+  - If your trigger needs an auxiliary effect to work, mention that in its description.
+- Make sure to tag your triggers as pf2e- or sf2e- compatible, as appropriate.